JomanaAhmed275/QuantumBookStore/README.md

 - Enhanced Exception Handling: A dedicated exception package now provides custom exceptions for clearer error management:

-  -BookNotFoundException: Thrown when an ISBN search yields no results.
+  -BookNotFound: Thrown when an ISBN search yields no results.

-  -UnavailableBookException: Indicates that a book is not currently available for purchase (e.g., Showcase Book).
+  -UnavailableBook: Indicates that a book is not currently available for purchase (e.g., Showcase Book).

-  -OutOfStockException: Specifically used when a requested book is out of inventory.
+  -OutOfStock: Specifically used when a requested book is out of inventory.

 ---
 🗂 Project Structure